 The Rochem Low Pressure Reversed Osmosis (ROCHEM LPRO 120-10) is no longer used for discharges in Alaska but may be onboard some vessels.
-The Rochem Biol-filt system has been used by some ships for Alaska discharges, most recently by Ponant.
+The Rochem Biol-filt system has been used by some ships for Alaska discharges.

 The ROCHEM AWTS BW Plant treats BW and some GW in a bioreactor system, using membrane ultra-filtration, and ultraviolet UV disinfection.
-The plant treats GW by reverse osmosis (RO) in plants still in use.
+The plant treats GW by reverse osmosis (RO).